lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-4.rst

     Figure 2.
 The interface to upload a table.

-**6. Select columns.**
+**6. Select columns and set the radius for matching.**
-Click the arrow next to "Position Columns (from the selected table on the right.
-Indicate which of the DP1 catalog columns to use for the spatial matching.
-Leave the search radius at the default of 10 arcseconds.
+Click the arrow next to "Position Columns.
+Indicate which of the uploaded table columns to use for spatial matching (ra and dec).
+Indicate which of the DP1 catalog columns to use for the spatial matching (coord_ra and coord_dec).
+Set the search radius to 1 arcseconds.

 .. figure:: images/portal-102-4-3b.png
     :name: portal-102-4-3b